lemlac/mulem/docs/reference.md

         print("{$}")                 -- Print the final result.
 ```

-To capture a value in the middle of a pipeline, use `=>` after an expression.
+To get a value within a pipeline, use `=> x` after any step to store it into a local variable.
 The assignment is written in reverse order — the variable name goes on the right.

 ```
 |> fetchA()
 |> fetchB $
-|> fetchC $  => x   -- Capture the result into `x`.
+|> fetchC $ => x    -- Put the result into `x`.

 print("{x}")        -- Print the result.
 ```